 Seth Crafter Bank and Trust is a symbol of the Crafter family’s wealth and power.
 I’ll do a separate post on the Crafter family, whose tragic lives are peppered throughout the game.

 The bank has a vault.
-Once the game is beaten you can choose to open it or blow it up.
+Once the game is beaten you can choose to open it up with a lever or blow it up beneath.
 TNT is provided for you under the bank’s foundation with a mysterious note written by the Order of Creepers.
-The Dandy Lion hero character has written a counter note to this (oddly leaving the TNT untouched).
+The Dandy Lion hero character has written a counter note to this (perhaps hoping to catch them in the act).
 This sets up a hidden battle between the cult and the Batman-like super hero.

 The bank has a sort of Greek-style design.
 The pillars of the bank make up the WYRM of LIFE which is the second pillar of the RAGNAROK myth.
 I use the chiseled red sandstone block to depict the WYRM’s head.
 The WYRM of LIFE is a powerful character in the Anomalous Ruins mythos.
 She was a giant Chinese style dragon who watched over the humans.
 The CUBE was her home.
 It makes since to have the bank represent such a power to the town.
 As the WRYM once ruled over the humans, the love of money rules us all.